 Repository age

-Linkwarden appears to have several advantages over Readeck, particularly in popularity, licensing and features.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Both Linkwarden and Readeck have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, maturity, licensing and features when making your decision.

 Readeck has been in development longer, starting 5 years ago, compared to Linkwarden which began 4 years ago.
 This 1.1-year head start suggests Readeck may have more mature features and established processes.